ImpulsiveLad/CentralConfig/README.md

 # Usage
 When you open the game with the mod, only the broad settings will be generated.
 This is a two step process:

 1. Initial Setup: You can blacklist or whitelist elements (moons/dungeons) from being modified by the mod and choose which groups of settings you want to configure.
+(Modify this after first launch)

 2. Reboot Required: After choosing your settings, reboot the game and enter a lobby.
 This will generate and apply the config section for each individual element.
+(You can now set the rest of the config when you close out)

 If you close the game without opening a lobby, you may notice orphaned entries. ***This is not a concern***; they will be applied when you next open a lobby, and current values will remain unchanged.